Roasting of Coffee

-Presently, the aim of roasting is not to crush the bad flavors but to get darker, pleasant, and deeper flavors if this is required in any of the coffees.
+Presently, roasting aims not to crush the bad flavors but to get darker, pleasant, and deeper flavors if this is required in any of the coffees.

-Even more concerning is that many coffee brands contain a lot of pesticides, toxins, and mold in their beans, which affects their quality.
-So, it is important to be careful about the quality of coffee while buying it to avoid any harm to health.
+Even more concerning is that many coffee brands contain many pesticides, toxins, and mold in their beans, which affects their quality.
 The mycotoxins and molds can stay in the intestine lining, which triggers oxidative stress and inflammation.
 Moreover, long-term exposure to them can cause chronic fatigue, cancer, and even respiratory problems.
+So, it is important to be careful about the quality of coffee while buying it to avoid any harm to health.

 Caffeine in Coffee

-With the increase in the level of roasting of the beans, their caffeine content continues to decrease.
-This means that at a lower temperature, the light roast coffee preserves more of the caffeine from the initial green bean of coffee.
+With the increase in the level of the beans, their caffeine content continues to decrease.
+This means that the light roast coffee preserves more of the caffeine from the initial green bean of coffee at a lower temperature.

 The medium roast coffee has a slightly thicker bean than the light roast coffee.
-However, it loses some of its taste in the process of roasting.
+However, it loses some of its taste.
 So, it lacks in the bright floral flavors, which are a characteristic of light roast coffee.
 The amount of caffeine in these coffees is medium.
 To get this type of coffee, the bean is roasted till the second crack.
-Dark roast coffee comes in several names, which can be confusing for the consumers.
+Dark roast coffee comes in several names, which can be confusing for consumers.

-As dark coffee beans are roasted more so, they lose much of their original taste, and they tend to gain flavor from the process of roasting.
+As dark coffee beans are roasted more so, they lose much of their original taste, and they tend to gain flavor from the process.

 Health Benefits of Coffee

 The light roast coffee also has a higher content of antioxidants.
-Though, the medium roasted coffee still has the highest number of antioxidants in it that are useful for health.
+The medium roasted coffee still has the highest number of antioxidants in it that are useful for health.
 Dark roast coffee increases the level of an antioxidant called glutathione.

 The amount of CGAs is far less in the darker roasts.
-Glutathione is also called a master antioxidant; thus, it can increase the level of vitamin E that heals the skin.
+Glutathione is also called a master antioxidant; thus, it can increase vitamin E that heals the skin.
 This antioxidant serves the function of restoring the red blood cells (RBCs).